Drummond reveals Embiid is back practicing with Sixers and says, ‘He looks ready to me'

 Drummond was the starting center Monday night for the 8-16 Sixers’ win in Charlotte.
 They’ll host the Hornets on Friday.

-Martin called his status for Friday’s game “still kind of day-by-day, but I’ve been feeling a lot better for sure.
+When he spoke after practice, Martin called his status “still kind of day-by-day, but I’ve been feeling a lot better for sure.
 If tomorrow’s the best day for me to come back, talking to the team, and I feel like that’s what I need to do, then I’m definitely going to do that.
-The priority is always to come back and play, but also try to be as smart as posssible.”
+The priority is always to come back and play, but also try to be as smart as possible.”

 “It was definitely painful getting up toward a certain range of motion, and kind of an abrupt stoppage just because you know what you’re going to feel once you get to a certain range,” Martin said.
 “It’s almost like your body does a defense mechanism where it just stops.
 It’s almost like, ‘Oh, we don’t want to feel that,’ so it just kind of does its own thing.